slcs-jsc/mptrac/README.md

 * Hoffmann, L., T. Rößler, S. Griessbach, Y. Heng, and O. Stein, Lagrangian transport simulations of volcanic sulfur dioxide emissions: Impact of meteorological data products, J. Geophys.
 Res.
 Atmos., 121, 4651-4673, https://doi.org/10.1002/2015JD023749, 2016.

 * You can cite the source code of MPTRAC by using the DOI https://doi.org/10.5281/zenodo.4400597.
 This DOI represents all versions, and will always resolve to the latest one.
-Specific DOIs for each release of MPTRAC can be found on the zenodo web site.
+Specific DOIs for each release of MPTRAC can be found on the Zenodo web site.

 Please see the [citation file](https://github.com/slcs-jsc/mptrac/blob/master/CITATION.cff) for further information.